-Welcome to the Scottish Fire and Rescue Service (SFRS) Aberdeen City performance report for the reporting period 1st April 2021 to the 31st December 2021.
-The report is aligned to and reports on progress against the priorities set out in the Local Fire and Rescue Plan for Aberdeen City 2020 - 2023.
+Welcome to the Scottish Fire and Rescue Service (SFRS) Aberdeen City performance report for the reporting period 1st April 2021 to 31st March 2022 The report is aligned to and reports on progress against the priorities set out in the Local Fire and Rescue Plan for Aberdeen City 2020 - 2023.

-The information presented in this report provides a comparison against key performance indicators, the selected performance indicators are selected to best inform and support the priorities within the Local Fire and Rescue Plan for Aberdeen City 2020-23.
-Each indicator displays the activity reflecting performance for year to date vs a specific target or previous 3 years rolling average.
+The information presented in this report provides a comparison against key performance indicators, the performance indicators are selected to best inform and support the priorities within the Local Fire and Rescue Plan for Aberdeen City 2020-23.
+Each indicator displays the activity reflecting performance for year to date versus a specific target or previous 3 years rolling average.
 The performance indicators within the report support the local priorities: